 Celina Penovi recently retired from the Multilateral Investment Guarantee Agency (MIGA), a member of the World Bank Group, where she served as Senior Legal Counsel.
 At MIGA she handled international transactions in countries around the world and interfaces with government authorities on issues relating to foreign investment.
 Prior to joining the World Bank, she worked in law firms in Argentina and San Francisco, California where she received a service award for her pro bono immigration work with Hispanic clients.
 She is a strong advocate of bilingual education and has published several bilingual children’s books.
 Ms. Penovi received her J.D. from the University of Buenos Aires and a Masters of Law in International Transactions (LL.M.) from the University of California, Berkeley, School of Law.
 She has served two terms on the board, most recently as Board President.

-Robert Panfil has over 30 years of experience working with transportation and infrastructure projects throughout Latin America, South Asia and the South Pacific regions.
+Robert Panfil has over 30 years of experience working with transportation and infrastructure projects throughout Latin America, South Asia, and the South Pacific regions.
 During his 25-year career at the World Bank, he undertook sector and program lending and project procurement and supervision.
 As infrastructure manager in India, he was responsible for the development of one of the World Bank’s largest highway sector lending programs.
 He also served as senior advisor to the Australian Foreign Aid Agency.
 Mr. Panfil has a B.S. from the University of Pennsylvania in Finance and an M.S. in Economics from the University of Wisconsin.
 He has served 3 non-consecutive terms on the Board and has been Treasurer.

-Dr. Katharine Panfil has worked in education over 30 years in the US and abroad, including Venezuela, Guatemala, El Salvador, Argentina and Tanzania.
+Dr. Katharine Panfil has worked in education for over 30 years in the US and abroad, including Venezuela, Guatemala, El Salvador, Argentina, and Tanzania.
 During her career with Arlington Public Schools (APS) where she began as an ESOL teacher, she was Foreign Language Supervisor, Principal of Key Elementary School where she led the development of APS Spanish language immersion program, and Principal of Randolph Elementary School at the time it became the first Primary Years Program of the International Baccalaureate in a public school in the DC metro area.
 Dr. Panfil holds a Ph.D. in Education from George Mason University.
 She has served 4 non-consecutive terms on the Board and has been the President and Vice-President.

-Dr. Phillip Church, Board Vice President (2014-2017, 2017-2020), is Senior Economist at DevTech Systems, Inc. where he provides technical advisory and training assistance on the strategic planning, monitoring and evaluation of USG international development assistance projects and programs.
-Most recently in Central America he supervised and trained staff in the monitoring and evaluation of USG grants to organizations working to get child laborers out of work and back into school.
+Dr. Phillip Church is a Senior Economist at DevTech Systems, Inc. where he provides technical advisory and training assistance on the strategic planning, monitoring, and evaluation of USG international development assistance projects and programs.
+Most recently in Central America, he supervised and trained staff in the monitoring and evaluation of USG grants to organizations working to get child laborers out of work and back into school.
 Before joining DevTech, Dr. Church served for 25 years as a Foreign Service Economic Officer with the United States Agency for International Development (USAID).
 His international development career has led him to work and live in several Latin American and Asian countries.
 Dr. Church holds a Ph.D. in Economics from the University of Oregon, an M.A. in Latin American Studies from Stanford University, and an A.B. in Economics from the University of Chicago.
 Dr. Church is fluent in Spanish and proficient in French.
-This is his second term on the Board.
+He has served two terms on the Board, as Vice-President.

 Connie Church was the Director of Finance and Administration for the Association for Prevention Teaching and Research (APTR) until her retirement in 2009.
-At APTR she was responsible for all accounting, financial reporting to the board and government partners, human resources and office administration.
+At APTR she was responsible for all accounting, financial reporting to the board and government partners, human resources, and office administration.
 She is currently a tax accountant for private clients.
-Ms. Church grew up in Mexico and lived and worked abroad for several years; in Bangladesh, she served as Vice President of the American International School Board; in Guatemala she was the co-founder and treasurer of an adoption agency.
+Ms. Church grew up in Mexico and lived and worked abroad for several years; in Bangladesh, she served as Vice President of the American International School Board; in Guatemala, she was the co-founder and treasurer of an adoption agency.
 Ms. Church holds a B.A. in History from Stanford University and an M.A. in Accounting from George Washington University.
 She has served two terms on the Board, part of that time as Board Treasurer.